Khufu: Late Period

 During the Late Period huge numbers of scarabs with the name of Khufu were sold to the citizens, possibly as some kind of lucky charms.
 More than 30 scarabs are preserved.
 At Isis' temple a family tree of the Isis priests is on display, which lists the names of priests from 670 to 488 BC.
 From the same period comes the famous Inventory Stela, which names Khufu and his wife Henutsen.
 However, modern Egyptologists question whether Khufu was still personally adored as a royal ancestor at this time; they think it more likely that Khufu was already seen as a mere symbolic foundation figure for the history of the Isis temple.

 Khufu in ancient Greek traditions

 Manetho

 The later Egyptian historian Manetho called Khufu "Sûphis" and credited him with a rulership of 63 years.
 He also mentions that Khufu built the Great Pyramid, then he claims that his contemporary Herodotus says that the pyramid was built by a king "Khéops".
-Obviously, Manetho thought "Khéops" and "Sûphis" to be two different kings.
+Manetho thought "Khéops" and "Sûphis" to be two different kings.
 Manetho also says that Khufu received a contempt against the gods and that he had written a sacred book about that and that he (Manetho) received that book during his travel through Egypt.
 The story about the alleged "Sacred Book" is questioned by modern Egyptologists, for it would be highly unusual that a pharaoh wrote books and that such a precious document could be sold away so easily.